 Once you have your teams, it’s time to start granting permissions.
 In the Connection section of the left-hand navigation menu, you can navigate your connect databases.
 Go to the Permissions tab on the database object or scope and grant the appropriate privileges.

 All permissions in Sigma are additive.
-If someone is a member in two teams, they will have the permissions granted to both teams.
+If someone is a member of two teams, they will have the permissions granted to both teams.

 Everyone with access privileges can build worksheets and Datasets directly on top of the data, and pull in data from the tables via Links.